thedeadline/SyrianHavenProject/README.md

 # SyrianHaven

 JRE: 1.6.0_65-b14-466.1-11M4716 x86_64
 Built in Android Studio 1.5.1 on Mac and mainly tested on Nexus 6P.
-Works for API 15 (Android 4.0.3) and later, but works best on API 23 (Android 6.0).
+Target sdk is 23 (Android 6.0 Marshmallow) and minimum sdk is 15 (Android 4.0.3 KitKat).

 -----------------------------------------------------------------------------------------------------------------------